 Pressure on vineyard management saw a helicopter in the area for a few vineyards including Brokenwood.
 January finished with 108mm of rain and considerable disease pressure meant all white grapes were harvested by the end of the month.
 Brokenwood finished up crushing approximately 230t of Hunter Valley Semillon.
 A ‘back to the future’ vintage with final alcohols between 9.5 and 10.5%.
 Very reminiscent of the 1970s.
 The difference being that now days Hunter winemakers capture the lifted grassy characters of Semillon.

 Asian food, any seafood especially fresh shucked oysters.

-Drinking well now but will improve with further bottle age.
+Drinking well now and will continue to improve with further aging.